 The largest Bavarian companies at home in the US include: Siemens, Allianz, Adidas, BMW and Linde.
-In 2020, the US was Bavaria’s second most important export destination, at 17.2 billion euros, and the US was Bavaria’s fifth most important source of imports, at 12.2 billion euros in 2020.
+In 2021, the US was Bavaria’s most important export destination, at 19.9 billion euros, and the US was Bavaria’s sixth most important source of imports, at 12.2 billion euros in 2021.

 Research and Technology Connections

 With more than 350 university partnerships, there are many formal and informal research connections between the US and Bavaria.
 For example, in 2000, Bavaria formed the Bavaria California Technology Center to foster joint research of Bavarian and Californian universities in the areas of life sciences, environmental technologies, information and communication technology and mechatronics.
 Fraunhofer and Max Planck are also active in the US, thereby gaining access to a broader range of scientific expertise and facilitating technology transfer between the US and Germany, bilaterally.

 But the relationship between Bavaria and the US is not just about business, there are educational and cultural exchanges, via the Hanns Seidel Foundation and the BMW Foundation Herbert Quandt as well as 33 sister city partnerships between Bavaria and US cities.
 To name a few: